Waste from churches and homes can be dealt with in an efficient and environmentally-friendly manner.

-Churches with extension or reordering projects should consider that the waste generated by a single project could likely exceed all the other waste from the same church for a period of years – and include consideration of this aspect at project planning stage.
-See Sustainable building.
+Churches with extension or reordering projects should consider that the waste generated by a single project may be more than all the other waste from the same church over several years.
+This should be considered at project planning stage.

 Dealing with our waste

 We cannot throw things ‘away’ any more – if we ever could.
 There is no such place as ‘away’.